newaetech/ChipSHOUTER/README.md

 ChipSHOUTER is currently available, see it on Mouser or in the [NewAE Store](http://store.newae.com/chipshouter-kit/).
 Availability varies - contact for details.

+## Firmware Updates

+The latest version of the ChipSHOUTER firmware along with a description of how to update it can be seen in the [Firmware Update](documentation/Firmware Update.md) file.

 ## Disclaimers

 Specifications are subject to change without notice.
 All product names are trademarks of their respective companies.
 ChipSHOUTER is a registered trademark of NewAE Technology Inc.